lozy12378/csgo-kz/README.md

 # csgo-kz
-cs settings, execs, lj-bind and nulls
+A collection of cs settings, execs, lj-bind and nulls.

 - Start.txt belongs into csgo => properties => set launch options...